nvv13/test/test-mk/w801/README.md

 Power Supply – 5V via USB-C port
 Power consumption – Standby: Less than 10 uA for W801 MCU, not the board itself Dimensions – About 70 x 26 mm

+ Timers - Microsecond and millisecond timing (the number of counts is configured according to the clock frequency),
+          and six configurable 32-bit counters are realized.
+When the counting configured by the corresponding calculator is completed When successful, a corresponding interrupt is generated.

+ Watchdog Controller

+ PWM Controller - 5-channel PWM signal generation function
+          2-channel input signal capture function (PWM0 and PWM4 two channels) Frequency range: 3Hz~160KHz
+          Maximum accuracy of duty cycle: 1/256, counter width for inserting dead zone: 8bit

 ~~~

 фото 1